Job Specification

 EXPERIENCE:

-custody of convicted juvenile or adult offenders assigned to a
+of convicted juvenile or adult offenders assigned to a correctional

-correctional institution, facility, and/or boot camp, of which
+institution, facility, and/or boot camp, two (2) years of which shall

 LICENSE: